Pilot Project

 Identify Support

-Identify supports that improve communication, such as family involvement or access to community programs.
+Determine how to improve communication, such as family networks or services from community programs.

 Share findings

-Share findings with healthcare providers, educators, and families to help improve support systems.
+Communicate findings to healthcare providers, educators, and families to help improve support systems.

 Why This Research Matters

-Communication is a basic part of everyday life.
-Independent of autism, communication challenges can increase stress, isolation, and health problems.
+Communication is a key part of everyday life.
+Whether someone is autistic or not, communication challenges can lead to greater stress, isolation, and health conditions.

-Understanding what affects communication outcomes in autism can help create better support systems
+Understanding what shapes communication outcomes in autism can help inform how to create better support systems

 Guide future programs to support communication in the transition to adulthood

-Help families and communities know how to provide the right kind of help
+Help communities know how to provide the right kind of support

 This research will help make sure that autistic people get the support they need to live healthy, fulfilling lives.